legacy-seismic-data/legacy-seismic-data.github.io/pages/station-bulletin.md

 **Download:** [http://www.isc.ac.uk/printedStnBulletins/index.php](http://www.isc.ac.uk/printedStnBulletins/index.php)

+Instituto Geográifico Nacional (IGN) has created a new, exhaustive catalog of old seismographs operated at Spanish observatory sites.
+The catalog describes instruments operating in Spain up to the 1960's which recorded a graphical representation of ground motion.

 **Acknowledgements**
 *an incomplete set of acknowledgements for the above resources*
 Original bulletins of International Seismological Summary (ISS) have been obtained thanks to funding by the US National Science Foundation through grant EAR-9725140 (Villasenor et al., 1997) and have been scanned and collected by SGA Storia Geofisica Ambiente (Bologna) thanks to funding provided by the Istituto Naional di Geofisica e Vulcanologia (Rome), in the frame of the EUROSEISMOS project.